 - Cover with a bandage.
 Your doctor may recommend a specific type of bandage.
 Typically a non-stick pad is placed over the cream (one brand name is Telfa), than a gauze is taped or wrapped around the area.

 - Stretch.
 If the burn is on an area of the body that stretches or pulls a lot (such as the palm of the hand or palm side of the fingers), the burned skin is at risk of healing too tight.
 This is called a contracture.
 In this type of area, it is very important to stretch this skin around ten times a day for one minute.

 - Cut away the blister – after the blister pops on it’s own.
 Your doctor may cut the dead blistered skin away.
 This will help prevent infection and will promote healing.
-If you have a large blister that pops after several days, then go back to see your doctor.
+If your child has a large blister that pops after several days, then go back to see their doctor.
 He or she may want to cut it away.

 - Watch for infection.
 Call or see your doctor if you detect any foul- smelling greenish discharge from the burn, or see an expanding area of redness around the burn.

 Because of the seriousness and potential for scarring from this type of burn, it is recommended that you go to a burn center or ER for treating burns of this degree, and then continue your follow-up care with a burn surgeon.
 We cannot put any general recommendations here for this type of burn.

 HOW LONG DO I USE THE BURN CREAM OR ALOE AND BANDAGES?